Fran-Genna/App-Market-Analysis---Manipulation-and-Visualization-Project/README.md

-# App Market Analysis - Manipulation and Visualization Project
+# App Market Analysis - Data Manipulation and Visualization Project
 This is the first Data Manipulation and Visualization project realised as part of the course with **Start2Impact**, using Python.

 The aim of the project is to provide an in-depth analysis of Android app data in order to support decision-making in the creation of a new app.
 The data used comes from two main datasets: